Honey Coriander Oven Baked Chicken Wings

 Honey-Coriander Oven Baked Chicken Wings are a perfectly sweet and savory appetizer

-Um, yeah.
 These wings.
 Where do I begin with these wings?

 They are sticky, sweet, and subtly spicy.
-The perfectly baked meat falls off the bone. {I have never "cleaned" a chicken wing down to the bone in my life because it sort of nauseates me, but seriously, these basically clean themselves.} I licked my fingers, which is completely unlike me and sort of a pet peeve.
+The perfectly baked meat falls off the bone.
+(I have never “cleaned” a chicken wing down to the bone in my life because it sort of nauseates me, but seriously, these basically clean themselves.)
+I licked my fingers, which is completely unlike me and sort of a pet peeve.
 In short, these wings are special.

 How to Cut and Prepare Chicken Wings